 • United Breaks Guitars in real time reached the #1 Most Viewed, Discussed & Top Rated YouTube Music Video (in July 2009)

-• United Breaks Guitars was name one of the top 5 most important videos in YouTube history
+• United Breaks Guitars widely lauded as one of the most important [videos] in Google's history

 • Perfect Blue CD Inspires Feature Film Entitled “NOW” (Curve Productions)